foggerty/thebook/Chapters/NotesAndReferences.md

 1390 Cf, A, 56a-oa; a, 33b-35b; B!, 362-39a; B!, 312-332; b3, 23b-25a; b*, 53-532; b?, 21a-22b; b*, IO082-ro9b; $, 20b-22a, See Arab Archery, PP. 19-23, 43-46; Hein, Isl, XV, Pp. 64-68; Klopsteg, PP. 94-96; cf. Tabsirah, 593—642;

-2. In all other MSS the sentence ends at "lock".
+2. In all other manuscripts the sentence ends at "lock".
 Our author does not express himself clearly, and the translation could well be, ‘This is the correct way to form the lock of ‘69’ upon which archers are agreed.’

 13913.
 Reading al-warr (Ata, et al.) for the corrupt af-gatos (A1, 445, line 8).